-In collaboration with the occupational health services, LiU conducts a development programme for doctoral students.
-This is one of several initiatives to help doctoral students manage their research studies and cope with the challenges and demands of the work.
+In collaboration with the occupational health services, LiU conducts a development programme for PhD students.
+This is one of several initiatives to help PhD students manage their research studies and cope with the challenges and demands of the work.

 “I have learnt how to influence my situation to help me feel better.”

 “I have acquired tools and insights into how I can critically evaluate my work and life situation, and how I can work to improve it.”

 “Break things up into intermediate goals and invite feedback, exchange experiences with others.”

 The programme has a perspective to promote growth and progress

 We aim to reinforce and support PhD students to lead themselves and manage performance demands.
 We aim also to provide the opportunity to make contacts and exchange experiences with other PhD students in a forum in which personal development is central, not research.
 One important component is the possibility to reflect and to achieve the conditions required to manage different situations that can arise during research education.